-OUR CORPORATE PLAN PRIORITIES Create heritage without boundaries Use the historic environment to empower and Use, champion and promote diverse and inclusive heritage Promote the wellbeing benefits of the historic - widening enable Scotland's environment opportunities for everyone to understand, enjoy and connect with the historic environment, making it a part of our everyday lives. communities - demonstrating the crucial role that heritage can play in building the wealth of local places. - working together with communities so that everyone can see themselves in the historic environment and the stories we tell about it. - harnessing its potential to offer spaces for living, recreation, reflection and entertainment.
+OUR CORPORATE PLAN PRIORITIES Create heritage without boundaries Use the historic environment to empower and Use, champion and promote diverse and inclusive heritage Promote the wellbeing benefits of the historic - widening enable Scotland's environment opportunities for communities - working together everyone to with communities so - harnessing its understand, enjoy - demonstrating that everyone can potential to offer and connect with the the crucial role that see themselves in the spaces for living, historic environment, heritage can play in historic environment recreation, reflection making it a part of building the wealth and the stories we and entertainment. our everyday lives. of local places. tell about it.